-Simply complete and forward a Change of Course Registration form (133K pdf) (if dropping courses) or Program Withdrawal form (if withdrawing from your program) to the Office of the Registrar.
-You can also email your intention to withdraw to the Enrolment Unit at email@example.com.
+Complete and forward a Change of Course Registration form (133K pdf) (if dropping courses) or Program Withdrawal form (if withdrawing from your program) to the Office of the Registrar.
+You can also email your intention to withdraw to the Enrolment Unit at firstname.lastname@example.org.

 Active students who withdraw from a course and are entitled to a refund will have any credit balance applied automatically to their next term's fees.
-If a student is not registered in the next term, a refund cheque will be issued.
+If a student is not registered in the next term, a refund will be issued.

-Students who have been sponsored by an agency, organization, or Aboriginal band or students who have received a Canada, Alberta, or other provincial student loan will have any refund monies sent directly to their funder.
+Students who have been sponsored by an agency, organization, or Aboriginal band and students who have received a Canada, Alberta, or other provincial student loan will have any refund monies sent directly to their funder.

-Note: In all cases, once paid, tuition deposits are non-refundable and non-transferable.
+In all cases, once paid, tuition deposits are non-refundable and non-transferable.

 Tuition, fees, and refunds are assessed in accordance with the college's fee schedule and refund policies.
 (Please refer to Tuition & Fees Payment and the Withdrawal Chart of Academic and Financial Penalties and Refund Schedule).
-Students may appeal decisions made on their financial record if there are special circumstances, or compassionate reasons.
-The Registrar (or designate) will be the authority for the determination of special circumstances and the adjudication of appeals.

 Students who have outstanding fees by the 20% point of their term or session without alternative payment arrangements with the college will be withdrawn by the Office of the Registrar from their program or course, and remain responsible for all assessed fees.
 Academic and financial penalties will be applied as outlined above.